karagulamos/Kga.Algo/README.md

 ## Trie Data Structure

 Tries are useful in scenarios where we require fast lookups or retrieval defined by some **prefix**.
-Also, retrieving these keys (and associated values where required) can be done efficiently in linear time of the nodes and edges in the trie.
+Also, retrieving keys (and associated values) that match a specified prefix can be done in near linear time.

 Tries boast of being space efficient due to their ability to represent individual characters as nodes in a tree-like structure.

 Consider the words **home, homly, hangs, hanger, have, haven**.
 There are 30 characters in total, but a trie only requires 15 characters to represent all of these words.

-Furthermore, tries are much more memory efficient when dealing with data that contain lots of duplicates as it only a uses few characters to represent them.
+Furthermore, tries are much more memory efficient when dealing with data that contain lots of duplicates as they only require few characters to represent them.
 As a result, key lookups are very fast and can be done in **O(M)**, where M is the length of the searched key.

 A practical use of a trie is in **autocompletion** (e.g. Google) search due to its ability to efficiently generate all keys in the tree in time proportional to **O(|N| + |E|)**, where N = # of nodes in the tree and E = # of edges or paths in the tree.